fletcher/MultiMarkdown-6/syntax/metadata.md

 ### LaTeX Footer ###

-A special case of the `LaTeX Input` metadata below.
-This file will be linked to at the very end of the document.
+The name of a file to be included at the end of a LaTeX document.

+### LaTeX Header ###

+Raw LaTeX source to be added to the metadata section of the document.  **Note**: This is distinct from the `latex leader`, `latex begin`, and `latex footer` metadata which can only contain a filename.

 ### LaTeX Leader ###

+The name of a file to be included at the very beginning of a LaTeX document, before the metadata.

 ### LaTeX Mode ###